-There are plenty of open source applications that can help you tremendously as a web designer.
+There’s plenty of open source software that can help you tremendously as a web designer.
 Open source projects are great not only because of their price tag (free), but also because of the passionate community that typically forms around them.
 In these economic times, it’s often a worthwhile endeavor to see places where you can conserve, and open source alternatives are a good place to start looking.

 Source Code and WYSIWYG Editors